 Elastic Instance Management¶

-Before you can publish your applications for use by your team, you have to first set up one or more pools of production instances – this defines the “capacity” of your account.
-You can set up your system capacity to scale dynamically based on user demand.
-Elastic Instance Management or “elasticity” is a rule-engine in the Frame platform that allows an account administrator to configure instant-access to instances by defining how many instances should be started at specific times and circumstances.
+Before you can deliver your applications and desktops to your users, you first have to set up one or more pools of production instances – this defines the “capacity” of your account.
+Each production pool corresponds to a specific instance type (e.g., # of vCPUs/core, memory, and GPU).
+You can set up your production pool capacity to power on/off dynamically based on user demand.
+Elastic Instance Management or “elasticity” is a rule-engine in the Frame platform that allows an administrator to configure instant-access to instances by defining how many instances should be started at specific times and circumstances.
 Admins can manage capacity for their users by clicking “Capacity” listed on the left side of the Dashboard.

 Minimum (Min): the minimum number of instances powered on at a given time, ready to start sessions immediately.

-The max capacity limit is 1,000 sessions for any account.
+The max capacity limit for a production pool is 1,000 VMs for any account.

-As an example, let’s say that your minimum is 5, your buffer is 3, and your max is 20 under “Default capacity.”
+As an example, let’s say that you have an “Air 8GB” production pool with a minimum of 5, a buffer of 3, and a max of 20 under “Default capacity.”
 The system will work as follows:

-With no user load, 5 instances will be running ready to accept a connection (the minimum).
+With no user load, 5 Air 8GB instances will be running ready to accept a connection (the minimum).